-If you want to take full advantage of Google 3 pack to drive more traffic to your website, then the time spent optimizing your business's content and site is worth the effort for a small business.
+If you want to take full advantage of Google 3 pack to drive more traffic to your website, then the time spent optimizing your business's content and site is worth the effort for a small business owner.
 These are some basic off-page tips that can help:

 In other words, build your SEO around the places where your local community is active.

 If you aren’t afraid of a bit of simple coding, there are a couple of technical SEO tips that can help make the bot’s job easier by making some adjustments to your meta tags (title, heading, etc.) and header or body text.
 If this seems too complicated, any good SEO agency, SEO company, or SEO expert can help.